 - Pay attention to the weather.
 If you know what the temps are going to be ahead of time, it’s easier to plan for them.
 Don’t let six inches of snow and -20 degree temps sneak up on you, know when the coldest nights are expected, and plan appropriately.

 - Plan ahead.
 Start your cold-weather planning early, in late summer/fall.
 Make sure everything is sealed, stored, and otherwise winter-ready before it arrives.
 Then stay on top of it.
-Plan to clean your stove and chimney on warm days where you can let your fire go out without worrying.
+Plan to clean your stove and chimney on warm days when you can let your fire go out without worrying.
 Chop wood (or fuel up) in advance so you aren’t scrambling when the cold hits.

 - Dress appropriately.
-This seems like a no-brainer, but dress for the weather.
+This seems like a no-brainer but dress for the weather.
 Sleep in warm pajamas, wear slippers, and layer clothing during the day.

 - Know what you’re getting into.
 Skoolie life comes with downsides, just like any other choice.
 But being mentally prepared for the hassles makes them easier to get through.
 For example, a wood stove needs to be fed all night.
 One night we slept through our set alarms and woke to a 35-degree bus.
 Our front door froze shut, making us use the side door all morning until it melted.
 Our pipes, despite insulation and heat tape and a heater, froze during a -30 night and we didn’t have water for a day.
 Accepting that things like this will definitely happen despite the best planning means you’ll roll with them better when they do.